ikr/translator-couch/README.md

 translator-couch
 ================

-CouchDB schema for  Magomogo/translator-utils and Magomogo/translator
+CouchDB schema for  Magomogo/translator-utils (aka translator-php), Magomogo/translator (in-context GUI translation in the browser), and ikr/translator-node